h7-v/kestrel/README.md

 # Kestrel
 ## _A Basic Blockchain Simulator_

 A basic blockchain node written in C++ with QT as an introduction for myself into blockchain technology.
+This is my first real programming project - go easy on me!
 All source code is written using [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 ## Features